carrliitos/NLPInformationExtraction/README.md

 	- [x] Converted to text
 	- [x] Cleaned
 	- [ ] Annotated - ***In progress***
-- [ ] Use of Sentence Classification/Named Entity Recognition from Case Report section of literatures
+- [ ] Use of Sentence Classification/Named Entity Recognition from Case Report section of literatures (Start: Aug.
+1, Finish: Aug.
+Aug.
+22)
 - [ ] CSV assembly from relevant sentences
 - [ ] CSV for proprietary research